peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-24 Heal Me With Poison.md

 	- Reed tells her during training or sparring
 	- Minksi tells Reed that people don't come at each other with intent to kill during a spar, and reiterates that people don't hurt the people they care about
 	- Finn brings up the time that Reed struck Minksi at the tavern, and Reed reiterates that it was to help her sleep
-	- Minksi asks Reed if she understands, and she responds, "Yes, captain"
+	- Minksi asks Reed if she understands and she responds, "Yes, captain"
 - Tony tells Captain Minksi that if she finds him a hand or hook he can infuse it for her
 	- Minksi tells him that if he gives her a good hand she'll give him three gold stars
 	- The party gets in a discussion about the gold star system that ends with Minksi giving Finn a gold star, then taking one away from all of them; resulting in Tony having negative one stars.
 Reed goes from having two stars to none as she gives her last one to Tony so he can be at zero stars
 - Captain Minksi pulls a reed from the river, tosses it on Finn, and yells, "There's a snake on you!"
-	- Finn breaks into tears and starts having a panic attack
+	- Finn bursts into tears and starts having a panic attack
 	- Reed says, "Don't worry, Mr. Fairleaf.
 If you're cursed, we can be cursed together," but he continues to panic
-	- Reed points at Finn and yells, "Muddy, help him!" and Muddy pecks him and he screams more
+	- Reed points at Finn and yells, "Muddy, help him!"
+Muddy pecks him and he screams more
 - The party enters an area with a imposing hyper-realistic statue of a gigantic warrior and remnants of other broken statues
 	- Captain Minksi says it's next place on the map
 - They also see a bloodstained cave and Captain Minksi says, "I'm sure there's no adventures or boons or treasures in this cave"